moeezmalik/labview-projects/2-counter/README.md

 # Counter with Event Handling

 This project implements a counter application using button value change event handling in LabVIEW.
 The following GIF shows the working of the application.
+The project output can be replicated by running the "main.vi".

 Please read on for the details of the project.

 ![Main GIF](assets/counter_demo.gif)